ethz-asl/cad-percept/modules/localization/cpt_pointlaser_hal/cpt_pointlaser_hal/README.md

     - The robot state publisher.

     In alternative, to run the software in simulation, cf. Terminal 2 below.
+    In case this launch file is terminated (e.g., `Ctrl+C`) or some of its nodes crashes, you might have to fix some memory errors, by running `rosrun cosmo memory_remover`, which should display `Sucessfully removed shared memory pool 'COSMO_SHM'` in return.
   - In Terminal 3, enable the robot.
 NOTE: Make sure you know what you're doing.
     ```bash
     rosservice call /mabi_lowlevel_controller/enable_slave "id: 0 action: 1"